Where to Stay in Sapa

 Ta Phin Stone Garden Ecological

-Where to Stay in Lao Chai Village
+3. Where to Stay in Lao Chai Village

 The harmony of people and nature is the reason that visitors decide to look for places to stay in Sapa, and there aren’t many better options to feel this than Lao Chai.
-The 100 Black H’mong families that live here are always welcoming of guests into their traditional homes, many of which run without electricity and require a completely different change of mindset for most travellers who wish to experience life without modern comforts.
+The 100 Black H’mong families that live here are always welcoming guests into their traditional homes, many of which run without electricity and require a completely different change of mindset for most travellers who wish to experience life without modern comforts.

 The lopsided brick gateway and thatched cottage roof of Amica House are as charming as the homestay’s interior.
-Each room has a cozy, rustic feel and views of the stunning valley of rice can be enjoyed through the large windows throughout the property, especially when specks of fog fly in front of the limestone mountains.
+Each room has a cosy, rustic feel and views of the stunning valley of rice can be enjoyed through the large windows throughout the property, especially when specks of fog fly in front of the limestone mountains.

 Amica House – (Search on Booking.com) - +84 983 048 166